 - If I were to start on the product team tomorrow, what would my first task be?

 Preparing questions before your interview will help make you confident when the time comes to ask.
 Your questions should show a willingness to learn, drive to work hard, and excitement about the company and mission.
-If they do, you will ensure that the interviewer is left with a positive impression of you and your culture fit.
+If they do, you will ensure that the interviewer is left with a positive impression of you.

 For a more steps on how to become a product manager by landing a great job, check out our guide.

-If you want to work with any of our advisors 1-on-1 to get help with your product manager interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your product manager interviews or with any other aspect of the job search, become a Pathrise fellow.